-A minimally invasive surgical technique that involves inserting a small camera near the belly button in order to look and possibly operate inside your abdomen.
+Laparoscopy is a minimally invasive surgical technique that involves inserting a small camera near the belly button in order to look and possibly operate inside your abdomen.
 This is done under general anesthesia.
-Laparoscopy can be useful in evaluating or repairing the fallopian tubes, in removing ovarian cysts, in investigating or treating chronic pelvic pain, and to remove endometriosis.
-Uou should be able to go home the day of surgery and resume normal daily activities very quickly.
+Laparoscopy can be useful in evaluating or repairing the fallopian tubes, in removing ovarian cysts, in investigating or treating chronic pelvic pain, and in removing endometriosis.
+You should be able to go home the day of surgery and resume normal daily activities very quickly.

 A laparoscopy is not recommended for every patient.
 However, on an individual basis, it may provide a diagnosis that would otherwise go undetected.
 Laparoscopy may help other fertility treatments work better.